 The extra funding could be used by providers to pay for things such as additional equipment or staff training to support the child.

-The amount of funding awarded is a set amount of £250 per child per term.
+The amount of funding awarded is a set amount of £250 per child.

 The setting can use the funding flexibly.
 This may look different for each provider and for each child.